-18.4.2 Vectoring of Interrupt Handler
+19.4.3 Vectoring of Interrupt Handler

-Upon receipt of an interrupt the SPARC automatically performs the following actions:
+Upon receipt of an interrupt a SPARC processor automatically performs the following actions:

-- disables traps (sets the ET bit of the psr to 0), - the S bit of the psr is copied into the Previous Supervisor Mode (PS) bit of the psr, - the cwp is decremented by one (modulo the number of register windows) to activate a trap window, - the PC and nPC are loaded into local register 1 and 2 (10 and 11), - the trap type (tt) field of the Trap Base Register (TBR) is set to the appropriate value, and - if the trap is not a reset, then the PC is written with the contents of the TBR and the nPC is written with TBR + 4.
+- disables traps (sets the PSR.ET bit to 0 in the PSR), - the PSR.S bit is copied into the Previous Supervisor Mode (PSR.PS) bit in the PSR, - the CWP is decremented by one (modulo the number of register windows) to activate a trap window, - the PC and nPC are loaded into local register 1 and 2 (%10 and %11), - the trap type (tt) field of the Trap Base Register (TBR) is set to the appropriate value, and - if the trap is not a reset, then the PC is written with the contents of the TBR and the nPC is written with TBR + 4.
 If the trap is a reset, then the PC is set to zero and the nPC is set to 4.

 Trap processing on the SPARC has two features which are noticeably different than interrupt processing on other architectures.
-First, the value of psr register in effect immediately before the trap occurred is not explicitly saved.
+First, the value of PSR register in effect immediately before the trap occurred is not explicitly saved.
 Instead only reversible alterations are made to it.

-Second, the Processor Interrupt Level (pil) is not set to correspond to that of the interrupt being processed.
-When a trap occurs, ALL subsequent traps are disabled.
+Second, the Processor Interrupt Level (PSR.PIL) is not set to correspond to that of the interrupt being processed.
+When a trap occurs, all subsequent traps are disabled.
 In order to safely invoke a subroutine during trap handling, traps must be enabled to allow for the possibility of register window overflow and underflow traps.